 Picture Review of Chicago River Architecture Cruise

 Chicago, the gleaming and stylish city on the shores of beautiful Lake Michigan is always a pleasure to visit.
-A walk along its tree lined streets, beautiful wide avenues and manicured parks never fails to impress.
+A walk along its tree-lined streets, beautiful wide avenues and manicured parks never fail to impress.
 The ‘city of big shoulders’ is known for many things but one of its most acclaimed features is its architecture.
 Chicago is after all the birthplace of the modern skyscraper

 From the ashes of the Great Chicago Fire of 1871 grew one of the most iconic skylines in the world.
 All one has to do is take a stroll through the city and these magnificent structures will beckon like jewels.
 If it’s a truly memorable experience you’re after then a cruise on the Chicago River is a must.
 Many are referred to as ‘architectural cruises’, however they are so much more!

 The river cruise that I had the pleasure of taking recently with the Chicago Architecture Foundation and First Lady Cruises was one of the most fascinating perspectives into a city and its history that I’ve ever experienced (look for the blue awning).
 I will never look at buildings in the same way again!